 - Science, Technology and Public Policy

-In government, Nacht was Assistant Secretary of Defense for Global Strategic Affairs from 2009-10 after unanimous US Senate confirmation for which he received the Distinguished Public Service Award, the highest civilian honor.
-He was previously Assistant Director for Strategic and Eurasian Affairs in the US Arms Control and Disarmament Agency from 1994-97.
-He began his career as a NASA missile aerodynamicist during the manned space program.
-Nacht participated in five US Presidential Summit meetings with the Russian and Chinese presidents.
+Nacht served as Assistant Secretary of Defense for Global Strategic Affairs (2009-2010), after unanimous US Senate confirmation, for which he received the Distinguished Public Service Award, the Department's highest civilian honor.
+Previously, he was Assistant Director for Strategic and Eurasian Affairs of the US Arms Control and Disarmament Agency (1994-97), during which time he participated in five Presidential summits, four with Russian President Yeltsin and one with Chinese President Jiang Zemin.

 He is currently chair of the Policy Focus Area for the Nuclear Science and Security Consortium led by the UC Berkeley Department of Nuclear Engineering.

 Nacht, Michael.
 National Missile Defense: An American Perspective (Paris: French Institute of International Relations, November 2001), 32pp.

 Nacht, Michael.
 "Weapons Proliferation and Missile Defense: New Patterns, Tough Choices," in Robert Lieber (ed.), Eagle Rules?
 Foreign Policy and American Primacy in the Twenty-First Century (New Jersey: Prentice Hall, 2001).